 Each year, 300,000 Americans are lured into sex trafficking.
 Casey Coleman was almost one of those girls.
-Today, she’s a counseling student at Asbury Seminary and plans to work with women in crisis and recovery centers to teach them to live loved.
+Then, she became a counseling student at Asbury Seminary with plans to work with women in crisis and recovery centers to teach them to live loved.

 “My heart for people, specifically women, is for them to develop a holistic view of love and a good theology of sex,” she said.
 “I want to help them understand how loved they are by their creator and experience what it looks like to live loved.”

 Until the ninth grade, Casey lived to make others laugh.
 She didn’t care what it took.
 When she turned 14, guys started noticing her for the first time.
 She started seeing herself through their eyes.
 Her first dating relationship as a sophomore twisted her view of love to lust.